Cardiac MRI consists of using MRI to study heart anatomy and pathology.

 In addition, cardiac MRI employs some particular imaging planes.

 Dark blood Imaging

 Dark blood imaging involves spin echo sequences.
-Its main advantage is a fast acquisition that minimizes respiratory and cardiac movement artifacts.
+Its main advantage is a fast acquisition that minimizes respiratory and cardiac movement artefacts.
 It’s the main issue is a low signal/noise ratio and, therefore, a deficient spatial resolution.

-They can be T1, T2 or PD weighted sequences:
+They can be T1, T2 or PD-weighted sequences:

 - T1 weighted sequences achieve better anatomic definition